How to Use Shopify POS in 10 Easy Steps

 If you need to add customers individually, select the “Add Customer” button, and you will come to a customer form that you can fill out.
 With these customer forms, you can include detailed information—including contact information, notes, marketing material preferences, tags, and tax information.

-You can also add new customers to your customer database from your POS app, right on the checkout page, without ever having to leave a transaction.
+You can also add new customers to your customer database from the checkout page on the Shopify App without ever having to leave a transaction.

 Once you have input your customers and their information, each one will have its own profile where you can see transactions, contact information, marketing preferences, and any notes other associates may have included.
-Also, in the Analytics section of your Shopify account, you can view a plethora of customer reports that will help you better understand and target your customers.
-Reports include:
+Also, in the Analytics section of your Shopify account, you can view a plethora of customer reports that will help you better understand and target your customers, like:

 - Customers over time